richardcom/tp/docs/DeveloperGuide.md

 The implementation of the FindMostPopular command is supported by `FindMostPopularCommand.java` and `FindMostPopularCommandParser.java`

+The relevant methods are:

+*`FindMostPopularCommandParser#parse(String args)` --- Parses the input into book category.
+*`FindMostPopularCommand#execute(Model model)` --- Finds the most popular book of the specified category and updates the filtered book list.

 Given below is an example usage scenario and how the FindMostPopular mechanism behaves at each step.

 Step 1.
 User input an input: `findMostPopular science`